cisagov/prescup-challenges/pc4/individual-b/round2-the-train-job/solution/README.md

 ## Overview

-This challenge demonstrates that it can be very tricky to lock down Python enough that it is possible to allow access to create useful scripts without opening significant vulnerabilities - even with a restricted subset.
-The first part takes advantage of the fact that it is possible to access *imports of imports* in Python - in this challenge, there is a signing key that is being passed as command line arguments and competitors need to retrieve it.
-The second part is simple once the key has been retrieved - forge a JWT to tell the server to move the train.
+_The Train Job_ demonstrates that it can be very tricky to lock down Python enough that it's possible to allow access to create useful scripts without opening significant vulnerabilities -- even with a restricted subset.
+The first part takes advantage of the fact that it is possible to access *imports of imports* in Python.
+In this challenge, there is a signing key that is being passed as command line arguments and competitors need to retrieve it.
+The second part is simple once the key has been retrieved -- forge a JWT to tell the server to move the train.

 ## Question 1